alexmclain/PROBE/README.md

 This repository contains the R software tools to run the PaRtitiOned empirical Bayes Ecm (PROBE) algorithm.
 Minimal prior assumptions on the parameters are used through the use of plug-in empirical Bayes estimates of hyperparameters.
-Efficient maximum (MAP) estimation is completed through a Parameter-Expanded Expectation-Conditional-Maximization (PX-ECM) algorithm.
+Efficient maximum *a posteriori* (MAP) estimation is completed through a Parameter-Expanded Expectation-Conditional-Maximization (PX-ECM) algorithm.
 The PX-ECM results in a robust computationally efficient coordinate-wise optimization, which adjusts for the impact of other predictor variables.
 The completion of the E-step uses an approach motivated by the popular two-groups approach to multiple testing.
 The PROBE algorithm is applied to sparse high-dimensional linear regression, which can be completed using one-at-a-time or all-at-once type optimization.
 PROBE is a novel alternative to Markov chain Monte Carlo (Liang et al. 2008; Bondell and Reich 2012 ; Chae, Lin, and Dunson 2019), empirical Bayes (George and Foster 2000; Martin, Mess, and Walker 2017; Martin and Tang 2020), and Variational Bayes (Carbonetto and Stephens 2012; Blei, Kucukelbir, and McAuliffe 2017; Ray and Szabó 2021) approaches to fitting sparse linear models.

 Our proposed method performs Bayesian variable selection with an uninformative spike-and-slab prior on the regression parameters, which